zonca/zonca.github.io-source/content/2014-10-22-zero-based-indexing.md

 ## Comment

-For Europeans zero based indexing feels sensible if we think of floors in a house, the lowest floor is ground floor, then 1st floor and so on.
+For Europeans zero based indexing feels reasonable if we think of floors in a house, the lowest floor is ground floor, then 1st floor and so on.

 A house with 2 stories has ground and 1st floor.
 It is natural in this way to index